Eli Rogers: 2016

 He earned his first career start in the season opener after Markus Wheaton was unable to play due to a shoulder injury.
-He finished the 38-16 victory against the Washington Redskins with six receptions for 59 yards and a touchdown.
+He finished the 38–16 victory against the Washington Redskins with six receptions for 59 yards and a touchdown.
 Rogers' first career touchdown reception came on a three-yard pass from Ben Roethlisberger.

 During a Week 9 contest against the Baltimore Ravens, he led the Steelers in receiving yards after making six catches for a career-high 103 yards.
-The following week, Rogers started his fourth game of the season and caught four passes for 42 yards and a touchdown during a 35-30 loss to the Dallas Cowboys.
-On December 28, 2016, he made five receptions for 75 yards and caught the go-ahead touchdown on a 24-yard pass from Roethlisberger with less than 3:30 left in the game to help the Steelers defeat the Cincinnati Bengals 24-20.
+The following week, Rogers started his fourth game of the season and caught four passes for 42 yards and a touchdown during a 35–30 loss to the Dallas Cowboys.
+On December 28, 2016, he made five receptions for 75 yards and caught the go-ahead touchdown on a 24-yard pass from Roethlisberger with less than 3:30 left in the game to help the Steelers defeat the Bengals 24–20.
 Rogers finished his first active season with 48 receptions for 594 yards and three touchdowns in 13 games and eight starts.
 His 72.7% catch rate ranked tenth among all NFL wide receivers in 2016.